iPhone : my favorite navigation apps

 La Chaine Météo

 A comprehensive weather forecast for terrestrial, but allows for a very good idea of weather out for coastal.
-The excellent technical explanations are available on video in 3G network.
-Forecast terrestrial 12 days, City by city, with direction and wind, very convenient for coastal navigation.
+The excellent technical explanations in video are accessible on a 3G network.
+Earth forecasts at 12 days, City by City, with wind direction and strength, very convenient for coastal navigation.

 iSailing Weather

-By Weather Online, Marine forecasts as GRIB files 3 days (wind, pressures, rain and waves) and text files 12 days, for areas and customizable presets covering the Atlantic and Europe.
-A little long to load, actually, and a user interface a bit difficult to read : do not hesitate to use the zoom of the iPhone (double-tap with three fingers) in GRIB views.
-This unique application of marine weather deserves improvements, because the predictions from the’UKHO are very good quality.
+By Weather Online, marine forecasts in the form of GRIB files at 3 days (Winds, Pressures, rain and waves) and text files to 12 days, for configurable and memorable areas covering the Atlantic and Europe.
+A little long to load, actually, and a user interface that's a bit difficult to read : don't hesitate to use the zoom of the iPhone (Double-tap with three fingers) in GRIB views.
+This unique marine weather application could use some improvements, for the forecasts resulting from the’UKHO are very good quality.

 SkySafari (was Sky Voyager *)

-For me the best available astronomical application.
+For me the best astronomical app available.
 Unfortunately not translated into French.
-Located by GPS, and if you have the compass (iPhone 3GS) you orient your iPhone in any direction and see the stars, even in broad daylight, as they appear above and below your horizon.
-You can also anticipate scroll through the hours and minutes to come to see what stars will appear at dusk around you.
-Very useful if you want to continue practicing celestial navigation.
+Localized by GPS, and if you have the compass (iPhone 3GS) you point your iPhone in any direction and see the stars, even in broad daylight, as they appear above and below your horizon.
+You can also anticipate by scrolling through the coming hours and minutes to see which stars will appear at dusk around you.
+Very useful if you want to continue practicing astronomical navigation.

-This is to date the applications are most useful to me everyday, both onshore navigation.
-But I am far from having been around the issue, do not hesitate to let me know your findings !
+These are the applications that are most useful to me on a daily basis, both on land and at sea.
+But I am far from having covered the whole issue, Do not hesitate to share your discoveries with me !

-(*) Sky Voyager, taken up Southern Stars Co at Carina Software, changes name changing publisher.
-Version 2.0 from February the 14 October 2010, completely rewritten, renamed SkySafari.
+(*) Sky Voyager, taken over by Southern Stars Co down to Carina Software, changes its name by changing publishers.
+The version 2.0 from February the 14 October 2010, completely rewritten, is now called SkySafari.